swastisolanki/coralanimation/README.markdown

 # Triangles - Corals

+*Download the repository in your machine
-Download all the files
+*Open the Folder with all the files in it
-Run the index.html file
+*Run the Live preview for index.html file
+*The file runs in your browser